0prodigy/tribute-page/README.md

 ## Acknowledgments

-- Content inspired by the original youtube page.
+- Content are taken by the original wikipedia.

 ## 📝 License